 I’m proud of how Penang Island has reinvigorated itself, but like any “newly found” spot, it ends up losing some of its intrinsic value by selling too much of itself.

 Over in Butterworth, you’ll see art down the road from a local market still used by locals who have not yet been pushed out to make way for cafe culture.
 The main “walk” is on the lane next to Lodge 18 Hotel in Lorong Bagan Luar 1.
-There are also a few other pieces of art round the corner – across the road from the carpark at the abandoned building, and towards the market, near the Hindu temple….but you’ll need to find it.
+There are also a few other pieces of art around the corner along Jalan Pasar – across the road from the carpark at the abandoned building, and towards the market, near the Hindu temple at the corner of Jalan Pasar and Jalan Jeti Lama….but you’ll need to find it.
+There are no street signs, so I hope these Google map links help you, intrepid art-lover! 🙂

 You do need to keep the grime, the local hustle, the mum and pop stores, the innocence and the delight, else, you lose that core value of why the tourists were enchanted by your town, to begin with.
 That local flavour is what keeps it from becoming just another street art scene in Melbourne or Manhattan.
 You are Penang.
 That’s why I flew 100s of miles to see YOU.
 So please, be you.